 - 1. Short circuit withstand rating based on fault level calculations at the point of connections.
 In some cases, upstream fuses may be required to address the expected short circuits. - 2.
-The 600V soft starter shall be rated and designed for starting method to be compatible with motor starting characteristics.
+The 600 V soft starter shall be rated and designed for starting method to be compatible with motor starting characteristics.
 It shall be verified that the maximum torque developed by the soft starter exceeds the starting torque required by the load at standstill. - 3.
 The soft starter shall be equipped with all the required motor protection functions. - 4.
 Where installed in an intelligent MCC, the starter shall be equipped with a communication interface compatible with the intelligent MCC communications. - 5.
 The soft starter shall be equipped with a programming and display keypad unit, which shall be front door mounted. - 6.
 Adequate cooling shall be provided by integral fans or enclosure mounted fans to transfer the heat from soft starter to outside.
 A heat loading calculation shall be performed for all custom enclosures. - 7.
 Under no condition may the SCRs be utilized for continuous operation of a motor, regardless of manufacturer's claims.
-Internal bypass contactors however are acceptable under certain applications, as per Table 6-3. - 8.
-Where external contactors are utilized, IEC contactors shall only be acceptable in applications where internal bypass contactors are acceptable, as per Table 6-3.
+Internal bypass contactors however are acceptable under certain applications, as per Table 6-4.

+- 8. Where external contactors are utilized, IEC contactors shall only be acceptable in applications where internal bypass contactors are acceptable, as per Table 6-4.
 All other applications shall utilize appropriately rated NEMA contactors.
 An exemption may be granted in certain applications, with approval by the City, where the available space does not allow for installation of a NEMA contactor. - 9.
-Where an External Bypass Starter is required, as per Table 6-3, the overload shall be on the bypass line, and of an electronic type.
+Where an External Bypass Starter is required, as per Table 6-4, the overload shall be on the bypass line, and of an electronic type.
 The bypass starter shall be utilized when the motor is up to speed.
 Provide a "Soft Start / Bypass selector" switch on the front of the starter, and monitor the switch from the control system.
-The external bypass starter must be capable of performing a full voltage, across the line start if the soft starter fails.
+The external bypass starter must be capable of performing a full voltage, across the line start if the soft starter fails. - Several models of soft starters are available with an internal bypass contactor that closes once the motor is up to speed.
+Use of the internal bypass contactor is only permitted for applications as indicated in Table 6-4.